-Important: Before we start, we want to remind you that the best WordPress hosting companies offer free migration service.
-If they don’t publicly state that, then all you have to do is ask.
+Important: Before we start, we want you to know that a lot of WordPress hosting companies offer a free migration service.
+It might not be listed on their website, so all you have to do is ask.
 Usually it’s free, but some may charge a small fee.

 Step 1: Choose Your New WordPress Host